 In the case of aromatic alcohols, such as phenol, the peroxide that is formed after the O-H bond cleavage, is stabilized because of the resonance effect of the benzene ring since the electronegative character of the oxygen will be reduced.

 This will allow the aromatic alcohols to be more acidic in nature than ethanol (aliphatic compound) since the compound formed after the reaction is stable.

-This is not the case with aliphatic alcohols and that is why they exist as weak acids only in presence of a strong base for the alkoxide to form.
+This is not the case with aliphatic alcohols, and that is why they exist as weak acids only in the presence of a strong base for the alkoxide to form.

 Apart from this, both types of alcohol display similar kinds of reactions.